-This requires local authorities in England to facilitate, monitor and support staying put arrangements for fostered young people until they reach the age of 21, where this is what they and their foster carers want unless the local authority considers that the staying put arrangement is not consistent with the welfare of the young person.
+The implementation of the Children and Families Act 2014, part 5 Welfare of Children (98) means that local authorities in England are required tp facilitate, monitor and support staying put arrangements for fostered young people until they reach the age of 21, where this is what they and their foster carers want unless the local authority considers that the staying put arrangement is not consistent with the welfare of the young person.

 The Fostering Network has produced guidance which aims to provide a framework of best practice to assist all parties in the implementation of staying put.
 The Department for Education (DfE) has updated statutory guidance in line with the new duty.
 A Good Practice Guide for the sector has also been developed in conjunction with the Children's Partnership.

 A staying put arrangement is not the same as a foster placement.
 The young person staying put, who must be a former relevant child, is no longer a looked after child.
 They are a young adult and a care leaver.
 They are entitled to support as a care leaver and will be allocated a personal advisor.
 The foster carer is no longer acting in the capacity of foster carer for that young adult; they are their ‘former foster carer’.
 The foster placement becomes a ‘staying put arrangement’ and is not governed by fostering services regulations.

 The ‘former foster carer’ offering a staying put arrangement may at the same time be offering foster placements to children who are looked after.
 Such placements will continue to be subject to provisions of the fostering services regulations.
 In this circumstance, the former relevant child will, as things stand, require a DBS check as they become a member of the fostering household.